top of page

 You may be eligible to renew if:

-• Your DACA has not expired for more than a year.
+• His DACA status has not expired for more than a year.

-• You have not left the United States without advance parole.
+• He has not left the United States without advance parole.

-• He has not committed serious crimes or multiple minor infractions.
+• He has not committed serious crimes or multiple minor offenses.

-• Maintains continuous residence in the U.S. since last approval.
+• He has maintained continuous residence in the U.S. since his last approval.

-If your DACA expired more than a year ago, or if you have never applied, you can consult with us to evaluate whether there are alternative options for protection or immigration status.
+If your DACA expired more than a year ago, or if you have never applied, you can consult with us to assess whether there are alternative protection or immigration status options.

 Deferred Action for Childhood Arrivals (DACA)